back

 In another DLL example, calc.exe was executed in the same way by calling the RouteTheCall function with the command “rundll32.exe zipfldr.dll, RouteTheCall calc.exe”.

 At this point, we can analyze exported functions by System DLLs.
-In Figure-4, With the Pestudio tool, we can get the relevant function information of the DLL file from the Export menu.
+In Figure-4, using the Pestudio tool, we can get the relevant function information of the DLL file from the Export menu.

 lolbas3.png